DeveloperBreeze

 Common Window Functions

-• ROW_NUMBER(): Assigns a unique sequential integer to rows within a partition.
+• ROW_NUMBER(): Assigns unique sequential numbers.

-• NTILE(n): Divides rows into n buckets and assigns a bucket number to each row.
+• NTILE(n): Divides rows into n groups.

 Syntax

-window_function() OVER (PARTITION BY column ORDER BY column)
+SELECT column1, window_function() OVER (PARTITION BY column ORDER BY column)

 FROM table;